tannerdolby/tannerdolby.com/src/writing/simple-node-server.md

 <h2 class="post-heading">Create Request Handlers</h2>

 All of this articles code could be written in a single JavaScript file but to keep things organized, reusable and readable.
 We will be separating the functionality into modules and requiring them in the entrypoint to our application `app.js`.
-There will be two endpoints in this article:
+There will be two API endpoints in this article:

 - The home page: `/`
 - The message submitted by form: `/message`